JustineCh/Employee_task_form.io/README.txt

 ## Assumptions:
 -- client browser supports ES6
--- if libraries would be allowed, for financial aspect of the app I would use decimal library to avoid floating errors -- keyboard is used only for filling out the inputs
+-- if libraries would be allowed, for financial aspect of the app I would use decimal library to avoid floating errors -- employee form and task form are completely independent -- keyboard is used only for filling out the inputs
 -- input "Kwota w PLN" accept only digits